PagerDuty/terraform-provider-pagerduty/website/docs/r/service_event_rule.html.markdown

 ### Conditions (`conditions`) supports the following:

 * `operator` - Operator to combine sub-conditions.
 Can be `and` or `or`.
-* `subconditions` - List of sub-conditions that define the the condition.
+* `subconditions` - List of sub-conditions that define the condition.

 ### Sub-Conditions (`subconditions`) supports the following: